 - Experienced systems programmers, software developers, engineers, wizards, warriors, and hobbits

 - Any developer who needs to run code fast, efficiently, securely, under tight restraints, or with a minimum of bugs.

 - Anyone planning to use Rust frequently

 Nathan Stocks has been a software developer for over 20 years.
 He fell in love with Rust in 2016 and began teaching it the following year.
-He experiments with Indie Game development in both Rust and more traditional game engines.
-He has used Python professionally for most of his career, and even wrote his own test runner called Green.
+He experiments with Indie Game development in Rust.

-Nathan loves teaching Rust when he gets the chance, especially in person at conferences and corporate boot camps.
+Nathan loves teaching Rust, especially in person at conferences and corporate boot camps.

-If Nathan had to pick his favorites, they would be: Rust, Python, PostgreSQL, Linux (server), macOS (desktop), vim and emacs, and whichever IDE has the best Rust support at the moment.
+If Nathan had to pick his favorites, they would be: Rust, Python, PostgreSQL, Linux (server), macOS (desktop), vim and emacs, whatever IDE has the best Rust support at the moment.